ZhiyuanLi218/Caskg/README.md

   --seed 42
 ```

-This updates the calibrated edge states, appends the validation log, and republishes the weighted runtime graph.
-The command can issue many paid remote requests and uses concurrency 16, so adjust the budget and concurrency to the provider's limits. `--resume` skips successfully completed probes recorded in the matching log, but recovery is not strictly transactional or idempotent; keep the log and state from the same checkpoint and back up the workspace first.
-For a local pipeline check, copy the workspace, replace `--max-edges 500` with a small value, and add `--dry-run`.
-Dry-run outcomes are simulated, but the command still writes the validation log, state, summary, and published graph; never run it against a workspace that must remain unchanged.
+Validation can issue many paid remote requests.
+Adjust `--max-edges` and `--batch-concurrency` to the provider's limits, and preserve the validation log together with its workspace checkpoint.

 ### Step 4: Retrieve and Inspect